Form Input Validation Using Regex

 Sep 24, 2023 · 5 mins read

-Enter Regular Expressions, or Regex, a secret weapon for handling such tasks with ease.
-Regex is a sequence of characters that forms a search pattern, primarily used for pattern matching with strings.
+Regular Expressions, or Regex, handle this kind of check.
+A Regex is a sequence of characters that forms a search pattern, used mainly to match patterns within strings.

-BlockSurvey offers a comprehensive collection of curated Regex expressions specifically designed to validate a wide range of crypto addresses and various other question types supported by the platform.
-They are,
+BlockSurvey includes a set of ready-made Regex expressions that validate a range of crypto addresses and many other question types supported by the platform.
+They are:

 Regex for the Crypto World